cjuliani/cjuliani/README.md

 ## 📕Projects

 * ### [Recommendation System with Variational Autoencoder (VAE) using TensorFlow 2 and MLflow](https://github.com/cjuliani/recommendation-system-vae-mlflow)
 A VAE-based Recommender System designed to provide personalized recommendations for users based on their historical interactions with items (collaborative filtering).
-Training models are versioned by MLflow with tracking of parameters, metrics, loss, datasets and models.
-The VAE recommender is tested against the user-item interactions from the Movies Lens 20M dataset.
+The recommender is tested against the user-item interactions from the Movies Lens 20M dataset.
+Training models are versioned by MLflow.

 * ### [Perfume Reviews Analysis - NLP, Dash App](https://github.com/cjuliani/perfume-reviews-nlp-dash-app)
 Example of Dash application developed for the analysis of 20k+ multi-language product reviews (sentiment analysis, word frequency and semantic similarity).
 NLP tools include Spacy, NLTK, TextBlob and Marian transformers (machine translation).